Agora-wireless/Agora/README.md

 Some highlights:

 * Agora currently supports 64x16 MU-MIMO (64 RRU antennas and 16 UEs) with 20 MHz bandwidth and 64QAM modulation, on a 36-core server with AVX512 support.
-* Agora is configurable in terms of numbers of RRU antennas and UEs, bandwidth, moduation orders, LDPC code rates.
+* Agora is configurable in terms of numbers of RRU antennas and UEs, bandwidth, modulation orders, LDPC code rates.
 * Agora supports an emulated RRU and UEs with a high-performance packet generator.
 * Agora has been tested with real RRUs with up to 64 antennas and up to 8 UEs.
 The RRU and UE devices are available from [Skylark Wireless](https://skylarkwireless.com).